 To make money, cybercriminals engage in a range of profit-driven criminal acts, including stealing and reselling identities, gaining access to financial accounts, and fraudulently utilizing credit cards to obtain funds.

-Cyber Crime has broadly categorized into 3 fields:
+Cybercrimes are broadly categorized into three fields:

 Take a look at our blog Cyber Security tutorial to learn briefly about cybersecurity

-What Are the Different Types of Cyber Crime?
+Types of Cyber Crime

-- Trojan: This type of malware masquerades as legitimate software that can be hacked.
+This type of malware masquerades as legitimate software that can be hacked.
 It prefers to function invisibly and creates security backdoors that allow other viruses to enter the system.

-In recent years, phishing emails have become much more complex, making it impossible for some people to distinguish between a real request for information and a fraudulent one.
+In recent years, phishing emails have become much more complex, making it impossible for some users to distinguish between a real request for information and a fraudulent one.
 Phishing emails are sometimes lumped in with spam, but they are far more dangerous than a simple advertisement.

 There are five steps to phishing:

-- Carry out the attack: This is a process that most people are familiar with.
+This is a process that most people are familiar with.
 The phisher sends a fake message that appears to come from a well-known source.

-- Recording data: The phisher keeps track of the information that victims submit to websites or pop-up windows.
+The phisher keeps track of the information that victims submit to websites or pop-up windows.